 Ear Tubes and Water

-In our Pediatric Ear, Nose & Throat series, Dr. Rodney Lusk, Board Certified Otolaryngologist at the Boys Town Ear, Nose & Throat Institute, explains the new guidelines for protecting your child's ear tubes during water activities.
+Dr. Jane Emanuel, Board Certified Otolaryngologist at the Boys Town Ear, Nose & Throat Institute, discusses the guidelines for protecting your child's ear tubes during water activities.